jqvirtual/jqv-sops/docs/destinations/Australia/hobart.md

 ### Parking

 #### Domestic
-Jetstar flights to domestic destinations park at domestic bay's **1-5** in Hobarts only terminal..
+Jetstar flights to domestic destinations park at domestic bay's **1-5** in Hobart's only terminal.

 #### International
 Jetstar does not operate any international flights from Hobart.